en0/hdcode-presentation/tt-presentation.md

 1. Ensure code testability
    The code will be testable because you had to test the code to write the code.

-2. Provide complete test suite
+2. Provide a complete test suite
    Each method will have a test because you had to test the code to write the code.

 3. Reduce cognitive load
    You can focus on the current test scope.

-4. Reduce refactor risk
+4. Reduce the risk of refactoring
    You will have a complete and dependable set of tests.

 ---